secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits/index.html.md

 * Up to 28 weeks in a 52-week period to provide care or support to certain family members and other [qualifying individuals](https://www.ontario.ca/document/your-guide-employment-standards-act-0/family-medical-leave#section-0) who have a serious medical condition with a significant risk of death.
 * Team Members should select `Out Sick` in PTO by Roots.

-**Critical Illness Leave** _Team members who have been employed with Gitlab for six consecutive months_
+**Critical Illness Leave** _Team members who have been employed with GitLab for six consecutive months_
 * Up to 37 weeks within a 52-week period of leave in relation to a critically ill minor child
 * Up to 17 weeks within a 52-week period in relation to a critically ill adult.
 * The team member must submit a [medical certificate](https://www.labour.gov.on.ca/english/es/pdf/medcert_2019_1.pdf).
 * Team Members should select `Out Sick` in PTO by Roots.

-**Child Death Leave** _Team members who have been employed with Gitlab for at least six consecutive months_
+**Child Death Leave** _Team members who have been employed with GitLab for at least six consecutive months_
 * Up to 104 weeks of leave with respect to the death of a child.
 Team members who take time away from work because of a crime-related death of a child may apply for a [Federal Income Support Grant](https://www.canada.ca/en/employment-social-development/programs/federal-income-support-parents-murdered-missing-children.html).
 * Team Members should select `Bereavement` in PTO by Roots.

-**Crime-related child disappearance leave** _Team members who have been employed with Gitlab for at least six consecutive months_
+**Crime-related child disappearance leave** _Team members who have been employed with GitLab for at least six consecutive months_
 * Up to 104 weeks of leave with respect to the crime-related disappearance of a child.
 Team members who take time away from work because of a crime-related death of a child may apply for a [Federal Income Support Grant](https://www.canada.ca/en/employment-social-development/programs/federal-income-support-parents-murdered-missing-children.html).
 * Team Members should select `Out Sick` in PTO by Roots.

-**Domestic or sexual violence leave** _Team members who have been employed with Gitlab for at least 13 consecutive weeks_
+**Domestic or sexual violence leave** _Team members who have been employed with GitLab for at least 13 consecutive weeks_
 * 10 days and 15 weeks of domestic or sexual violence leave each calendar year.
 The first 5 days of leave are paid.
 * Team Members should select `Out Sick` in PTO by Roots.